Esubaalew/run/README.md

 Tests will automatically skip engines if their toolchain is missing.
 For release parity, also run `cargo fmt`, `cargo clippy -- -D warnings`, and try a spot check via `run examples/python/counter.py`.

-## 📡 Release automation

-GitHub Actions builds signed binaries for macOS, Linux, and Windows, creates Homebrew/Scoop manifests, publishes Debian packages, and generates changelog entries with [git-cliff](https://github.com/orhun/git-cliff).
-Tagging `v*` is all it takes to cut a release.

 ## 📄 License